jeremiahfallin/pikaclicker/README.md

 - Add more details to bank
 - Add more details to party
 - Give pokemon appropriate IDs
+- Add fishing rod

 # Questions

 - Should a new pokemon appear when the previous one hits 0 HP or on the next hit?
 - Should the combat bar be reset when a new pokemon appears?
 - What does our bank/pokedex look like with rows instead of tiles?

+# FANBOYS

+- for cause and effect
+- and joins similar thoughts
+- nor continues a negative thought
+- but shows contrast
+- or shows choice
+- yet shows contrast
+- so cause and effect